-The Technical Committee is composed of Allan Moss (Chair), Alan Edwards, Michael Price, and Stephen Scott, each of whom is a professional geologist or mining or geological engineer or otherwise has sufficient expertise to comprehend and evaluate technical issues associated with the Company's properties.
+The Technical Committee is composed of Allan Moss (Chair), Alan Edwards, Michael Price, and Stephen Scott, each of whom is a professional geologist or mining or geological engineer or otherwise has sufficient expertise to comprehend and evaluate technical issues associated with the JV property.
 Mr. Moss, Mr. Edwards, and Dr. Price are independent directors.
-Mr. Scott is not independent by virtue of the fact that he is an executive officer of the Company.
+Mr. Scott is not independent by virtue of the fact he is an executive officer of the Company.

-The primary objective of the Technical Committee is to provide oversight and make recommendations to the Board with respect to the Company's mining properties.
-The Board has adopted a Technical Committee Charter, which provides that the Technical Committee must have at least three members, at least one of whom is independent, and all of whom are engineers or geoscientists, or otherwise have sufficient expertise to comprehend and evaluate technical issues associated with the Company's mining properties.
+The primary objective of the Technical Committee is, to the extent necessary or advisable, to review and make recommendations to the Board relating to work programs and budgets proposed by Oyu Tolgoi LLC as Manager of the JV in Mongolia, JV property mine designs, studies, and mineral resources and reserves estimates, and JV activities, operations and assets.
+The Board has adopted a Technical Committee Charter, which provides that the Technical Committee must have at least three members, at least one of whom is independent, and all of whom are engineers or geoscientists, or otherwise have sufficient expertise to comprehend and evaluate technical issues associated with the JV property.
 The Technical Committee must meet at least one time per year.